lavanet/docs/docs/access-apis/d-access.md

 ---
 sidebar_position: 2
-slug: /D-access
+slug: /dAccess
-title: D-access
+title: dAccess
 ---
-# D-access
+# dAccess
 Like DeFi brought the "D" to CeFi, Lava is bringing the "D" to Access.

 :::info Coming Soon 🚧